Avnu/detd/README.md

   * Add launch-time control support
   * Integrate time-synchronization
     * When a time-aware stream is requested, check if time synchronization is running and otherwise start it and initialize to the right operation values
+  * Integrate LLDP
   * Improve platform independence
-    * More clear separation of generic and platform specific details (e.g. subclassing per OS or platform)
+    * Further separation of generic and platform specific details (e.g. subclassing per OS or platform)

 * Device support
   * Add support for more devices